Statement:

 My artistic approach involves a meticulous examination of indirect impressions, drawing inspiration from visceral qualities of decay and relying on personal and collective memories.
-My childhood experiences exploring abandoned buildings and ruins have deeply influenced my fascination with the nuanced aspects of decomposition, which serves as a foundation for my deconstructive abstractions and interventions.
+Childhood experiences exploring abandoned buildings and ruins have deeply influenced my fascination with the nuanced aspects of decomposition, which serve as a foundation for my deconstructive abstractions and interventions.

 In response to contemporary challenges such as the pandemic and the devastating impact of climate change, I have expanded my approach using a post-futurist methodology.
 This allows me to explore how contagion, whether external or self-inflicted, can transform familiar configurations into abstracted and at times, alien depictions.
 This broader exploration highlights the intrinsic qualities of traumatic amalgamation and raises questions about the impact of these phenomena on our experiences, memories, and sense of history.